 Audrey Yang | Design Coordinator | firstname.lastname@example.org

 Hi everyone!
-I’m Audrey Yang and I’m a second year planned Animal Biology major and Avian Science minor here at UC Davis.
+I’m Audrey Yang and I’m a third year Animal Biology major and Avian Science minor here at UC Davis.
 Graphic design is my passion, of course, but so is working with animals – wildlife especially!
-I’ve taken care of animals ranging from possums to peacocks with the Pasadena Humane Society’s Wildlife Husbandry program, and I interned with the Putah Creek Nestbox Highway this past spring.
-When I’m not studying or sleeping, I’m testing new recipes, practicing film photography, making digital doodles, and binge-watching detective shows.
-In the future, I plan to become a wildlife rehabilitator or veterinarian.
-For now, I plan to broaden my experiences working with all kinds of animals and making the 2019-2020 school year a great one with TWS!
+I’ve taken care of animals ranging from possums to peacocks with the Pasadena Humane Society’s Wildlife Husbandry program, and I intern with the Putah Creek Nestbox Highway and the King Lab.
+During quarantine, I’ve been busy testing new recipes, needle felting, and hanging out with my dog.
+In the future, I plan to proceed to graduate school to be a wildlife rehabilitator or veterinarian.
+For now, I plan to broaden my experiences working with all kinds of animals and making the best of the 2020-2021 school year!

 Alana Webre | Philanthropy Coordinator | email@example.com